-Robert the Bruce and the ambush in Glen Trool
+Robert the Bruce and the ambush at Glen Trool

 In April 1307, Robert the Bruce won a small but important victory at the Battle of Glen Trool on the shores of Loch Trool in Galloway.
 It was the beginning of a seven-year campaign in Scotland that would culminate with his victory at the Battle of Bannockburn in 1314 – although the war would continue until 1328.
 This period was however not just a struggle against the English Crown, it was also one of civil war.